isabella232/kendo-react-animation/docs/expand/index.md

 ### Disable Expand Animation

-The Expand component allows you to disable the showing animation, which will result in an instant element display.
-To disable the Expand animation, set the [`animateOnExpand`]({% slug api_expand_kendouiforreact %}#animateonexpand-booleandefault-true) option to `false`.
+The Expand allows you to disable the showing animation, which results in an instant element display.
+To disable the showing animation, set the [`animateOnExpand`]({% slug api_expand_kendouiforreact %}#animateonexpand-booleandefault-true) option to `false`.

 ```html
   <style>